kvoon/Platformer-Game-Java-Project/README.md

 - Java: Used as the programming language to code the game.
 - JavaFX: Used to render the GUI.
 - Gradle: Used to automate the compilation and testing of the software package.

+### Design Patterns Used:
+- Creational Patterns: Factory Method and Builder
+- Behavioral Patterns: Strategy and State

 ## Acknowledgements
 <a href="https://opengameart.org/content/top-down-2d-metal-box">Block png</a><br>